Learn more about the treatment option available for droopy eyelids

 - How long is one appointment?

-- How often will I need to receive treatment to remove my acne scars?
+- How often will I need to receive treatment to treat my droopy eyelids?

 - How far apart are the treatments?